SciLifeLab/standalone_scripts/README.md

 ### DupRateTrends_from_charon.py
-Used to fetch stats from charon about duplication rate trends.
+Used to fetch stats from charon about duplication rate trends and number of sequenced human genomes

 #### Usage
 Example: `DupRateTrends_from_charon.py`